gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 how to kick start their journey with Gno.
 For this event in Tokyo, we covered three main topics:

-#### What is Gno.land: an introduction to the Gno language and the platform,
+・What is Gno.land: an introduction to the Gno language and the platform,

-#### How the Gno.land ecosystem is developing: an overview of our contributors and applications, and how people can get involved, stay connected, and join the Gnome community,
+・How the Gno.land ecosystem is developing: an overview of our contributors and applications, and how people can get involved, stay connected, and join the Gnome community,

-#### The future of Gno.land: what's coming up this year and ideas for the future.
+・The future of Gno.land: what's coming up this year and ideas for the future.

 ## Introduction to Gno.land
 ![presentation](https://raw.githubusercontent.com/gnolang/blog/e338a91f47f18a62847cf68c35e450e293a50ce3/posts/2024-04-15_gno-tokyo/src/thumbs/leon-poc.png)